 MUFG Bank, Ltd.'s extensive pool of employees with significant financial, risk, investment and general business expertise provides the Trustees with a wide range of quality candidates to select from when they seek new Trustees.
-Additionally, the Bank's in-house Human Resources Team provides the Board with considerable operational support, with at least one of its members attending most meetings.
+Additionally, the Bank's in-house Human Resources Team provides the Board with considerable operational support.

-Finally, the Trustees maintain a comprehensive induction training programme for new Trustees.
+Finally, the Trustees maintain a comprehensive induction training program for new Trustees.
 This provides an overview of important pension law and regulatory requirements as well as the Trustees' strategy, policies, and current activities.
 Its aim is to help new Trustees participate quickly in informed decision-making.
-During the Fund year, three new Trustees joined the board effective from 1 June 2023.
-The new Trustees undertook introductory training on 23 August 2023 and a separate training session on Environmental, Social and Governance matters on 6 June 2023.